 Credits for these runes go to C9 Meteos and his build published on Solomid.net.
 Make sure to check out his guide if you want some more advices or different views on her playstyle and itemization.

 : We're the Spider Queen.
 We want damages.
-This extra-percentage helps us erasing isolated Champions without suffering retaliations, as they are trapped in a Cocoon while our Spider Swarm devours them.
+This extra-percentage helps us erasing isolated Champions without suffering retaliations, as they are trapped in a Cocoon while our Spider Queen devours them.

 : This slight attack speed increase completes our Greater Mark of Attack Speed set, and helps us regenerating even more while jungling.

 : Deals more damages to monsters and minions and helps us either to clear the Jungle or to push out lanes.
 Or both.

 : Stacks really well with Elise's Skittering Frenzy, as each auto-attack benefits from the increase in Attack Damage.